TopShape removal instructions

 What is TopShape?

-According to developers, TopShape (or TopShape-B4) is a program that is designed to notify its users about outdated applications installed on a computer.
-The problem is that there is a high chance that most people download and install TopShape unwillingly (accidentally).
-That is the main reason why it is categorized as a potentially unwanted application (PUA), an adware-type app.
-It is known that TopShape displays pop-up ads by opening them in new windows or tabs.
+According to developers, the TopShape (or TopShape-B4) program notifies users of outdated applications installed on their computers.
+Many people download and install TopShape inadvertently, and thus it is categorized as a potentially unwanted application (PUA), an adware-type app.
+TopShape displays pop-up ads by opening them in new windows or tabs.

-PUAs like TopShape usually serve their users with various ads, including coupons, banners, surveys, pop-ups and etc. When displayed/enabled, these either conceal contents of visited websites or get opened in new browser windows/tabs.
-As a rule, if clicked they open various untrustworthy websites or execute scripts designed to download and install other potentially unwanted apps.
-Some of them might be malicious.
-Furthermore, there are many PUAs that gather various browsing related information such as geolocations, entered search queries, URLs of visited websites, IP addresses and other data of this kind.
-Their developers use it for one purpose - to generate revenue.
-Besides, they share it with other parties (potentially, cyber criminals) who misuse it to generate revenue too.
-Having apps like TopShape installed might lead to installations of even more unwanted applications, issues with privacy, browsing safety and other problems.
-We recommend to uninstall it as soon as possible.
+PUAs such as TopShape serve users with various ads, including coupons, banners, surveys, pop-ups, etc. When displayed/enabled, these conceal underlying content of visited websites or are opened in new browser windows/tabs.
+If clicked they generally open untrustworthy websites or execute scripts designed to download and install other potentially unwanted apps.
+Some might be malicious.
+Furthermore, many PUAs gather browsing related information such as geolocations, entered search queries, URLs of visited websites, IP addresses, and other data of this kind.
+Developers use the details to generate revenue.
+In addition, they share the information with other parties (potentially, cyber criminals) who also misuse it to generate revenue.
+Therefore, having apps such as TopShape installed can lead to installation of even more unwanted applications, issues with privacy and browsing safety, and other problems.
+We recommend that you uninstall this PUA immediately.

 |Name||TopShape potentially unwanted application|

 |Threat Type||PUP (potentially unwanted program), PUA (potentially unwanted application).|